 Disclaimer: testing the effectiveness of anti-virus and anti-malware software is not easy (at all), and is therefore the province of anti-malware professionals (which I am not).
 These can safely and ethically obtain viruses with which they can test security products within safe and secure environments.

 What I have done is test PCProtect using the Anti-Malware Testfile created by the European Institute for Computer Antivirus Research (EICAR) and Computer Antivirus Research Organization (CARO), to test the response of computer antivirus programs.
-An academic paper discussing malware simulation and the EICAR test file is available here (pdf).

 This Testfile (which is available in various compression formats designed to test anti-virus and anti-malware’s detection abilities) is not itself malware, but is designed to trigger a response from any good anti-virus and anti-malware software (Windows only).